Plus bonus ideas in nearby MA and CT. (This guide has been revised and updated: May 19, 2016)

 53. Swim at the Spring Lake Beach Facility and play in the arcade in Burrillville.

 54. Go fishing at Sabin Point Park in East Providence.
+Search for seaglass and play on the playground.
 (Free)

 55. Take the ferry round trip to Block Island for the day.